Aleadinglight/pi-configs/README.md

 *See [here.](./command_line_audio.md)*

-## Download Youtube Video & mp3 Extraction
+## Download Youtube Video and mp3 Extraction
 This section covers methods for downloading YouTube videos and extracting MP3 audio files for use on your Raspberry Pi.

 *See [here.](./youtube_downloader.md)*